-The Faculty of Medicine and Health Sciences is one of 10 faculties at Stellenbosch University.
-Its overarching aim is to develop future health professionals who through innovation and leadership will promote health, prevent disease and provide optimal healthcare.
+We aim to develop future health professionals who, through innovation and leadership, will promote health, prevent disease and provide optimal healthcare.

-A strong focus on the quality of teaching and learning, including the provision of effective student support services, accounts for the high success rates enjoyed by the students at the FMHS.
-The Ukwanda Rural Clinical School, one of the Faculty's unique educational innovations, advances rural and district based training of health professionals and enables them to respond effectively to the unique needs of rural and underserved communities.
+A strong focus on the quality of teaching and learning, including the provision of effective student support services, accounts for the high student success rates at the FMHS.
+The Ukwanda Rural Clinical School, one of the faculty's unique educational innovations, advances rural and district based training of health professionals and enables health care professionals to respond effectively to South Africa's unique healthcare needs.